Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/Deploy_CosmoTech_workspace.md

     babylon apply project/
     ```

-Babylon will create and deploy all resources and save it in the state except for datasets. <br>
+Babylon will create and deploy all resources and save it in the state except for datasets and runner. <br>
 Keeping this information in the
 state simplifies modification of the resources as you can edit one of the project deployment files
 and relaunch `babylon apply` command.
 It will update existing resources or create missing ones, for example,